joinpursuit/Pursuit-Core-Web/react/props_and_component_structure/README.md

 ## Props

 Props allow components to **pass information** to child components that they're rendering.
 Components can use props to consume data from their parents and render it to the user.
 This permits us to reuse the same component with relative ease.
-For example,we don't need distinct `UserProfile` components if each user's profile consumes the same shape of information and renders that information in the same way.
+For example, we don't need distinct `UserProfile` components if each user's profile consumes the same shape of information and renders that information in the same way.
 We can use the same component and pass down unique user information as props.

 Props also allow us to intelligently divide responsibilities between components.
 We can create components whose only job is to fetch, store, and update information, and we can have components whose only job is to receive props and render information.
 More on that separation of concerns in a future lesson.

-Returning to our Amazon search page example, let's say our components (`ProductItem`) are the *child components* of a component for the entire page (`ProductPage`). `ProductPage` stores the result of a large AJAX request on the first render of the page, getting an array with fifty products.
-It then sets a part of state (`this.state.products`) with this array.
-We map through the array and send each individual product to a `ProductItem` component by way of props, which processes the product's information into something user-facing.
+Returning to our Amazon search page example, let's say our components (`ProductItem`) are the *child components* of a component for the entire page (`ProductPage`). `ProductPage` stores the result of a large network request on the first render of the page, getting an array with fifty products.
+We then map through this array and send each individual product to a `ProductItem` component by way of props, which processes the product's information into something user-facing.

 Let's take a look at a small-scale example of this: